thewca/wca-regulations-compiler/README.md

 ## Running from the sources

-Note: the whole project is written using python 2.7, if something goes wrong it's likely because your `python` command defaults to python 3.

 The compiler is built on top of python lex/yacc implementation `ply`, so you probably need to run `pip install ply` to install it.
 When this is done, you can use `python -m wrc.wrc` from the repository's root instead of `wrc`.
 If you want to use `wrc-states` from the source, an easy way to do this is to run `python -c "from wrc.wrc import states; states()"`